 I’ve been rather amused by the extreme reactions on all sides to Iraq’s recent decision to “importation, manufacture and sale” of alcoholic beverages.
 It’s either some sort of unconstitutional infringement of human rights, or it’s absolutely necessary because Islamically mandated.
 The head of the legal committee went so far as to “congratulate” Iraq’s clerical leaders the alcohol ban, even though they had nothing to do with it and he wrote it.
 Ironically, all sides point to the very same Article 2 of the Constitution to justify their position.
 It prohibits laws from being passed that infringe upon (i) the settled rulings of Islam, (ii) the principles of freedom, and (iii) the fundamental rights and freedoms contained in the Constitution.
 It has been argued that the problem is in Article 2 itself, for what kind of clause is it that can be used both to mandate and prohibit the very same activity?

 Personally, I think the problem in this case is more about bad argumentation than anything else.
 On the more secular side of things, it is not a fundamental right or freedom to drink alcohol.
 Alcohol is a drug like no other–indeed some argue that it is more dangerous than marijuana.
 I’m not personally invested in whether or not that is true, but surely, if you believe in a democratic society, you have to believe in the power of the elected legislature to decide which drugs are too dangerous, and to ban them.
 It might be stupid policy, but in that case, vote the bums out next time around.
 So, yes, an Iraqi legislature can ban alcohol if it wants to.
+Just like they’ll be able to legalize marijuana if they wished to in the future, enabling Iraqi residents to eventually buy buds online while staying inside the law.

 But the idea that this is Islamically mandated is even more bizarre.
 The law specifically bans the “importation, manufacture and sale” of alcohol beverages of any type in Article 14 and imposes fines for the violation.
 There is a reason for this.
 The law is actually a Municipal Revenues Law, and so there was some justification for slipping in a prohibition of taking revenue on alcohol because it is banned from sale, manufacture or importation.
 Still, if you’re going to get up and insist that Islam mandates this, and you are going to insist that the settled rulings are clear and you are going, in fact, to go so far as to congratulate Najaf for its passage which they had nothing to do with, you probably should learn your settled rulings first.
 Here’s Khu’i: